Join our Lenten Campaign 2024.

 “Technology tends to absorb everything into its ironclad logic,” writes Pope Francis.
 “In the most radical sense of the term power is its motive—a lordship over all.”

-A viral video (which ironically doubles as a digital ad) suggests how our reliance on technology stops being neutral and starts being a problem: An interviewer asks three generations what they did for fun as children.
+A(which ironically doubles as a digital ad) suggests how our reliance on technology stops being neutral and starts being a problem: An interviewer asks three generations what they did for fun as children.
 The two older generations built forts and picked blueberries; the youngest generation mastered video games and binge-watched streaming TV shows.

 Why do we innately feel that there is something wrong with that?
 Consider a few technologies:

 Video games.
 Sports force us to learn to combine competition and charity and interact with others; video games are a caricature of competition that coexists with laziness and self-absorption.